gmac/graphql-stitching-ruby/docs/federation_entities.md

 ### Federation features that will most definitly break

-- `@external` fields will confuse the stitching query planner.
+- `@external` fields will confuse the stitching query planner (as the fields aren't natively resolvable at the location).
 - `@requires` fields will not be sent any dependencies.
 - No support for Apollo composition directives.